Quick! Take this survey:

 - Effective Business Writing: The Writing Process

 In the end, there’s no shortcut to bypass the writing process.
-Planning and revising are as important to a composition or essay’s success as the actual writing.
-The best way to avoid arguments, head-butting, and apathy is to train your children while they’re young, perhaps using a program like WriteShop Primary or WriteShop Junior.
-If they grow up with the writing process, they’ll be more likely to accept and value it, even if they never learn to love it.
+Planning and revising contribute to a composition or essay’s success just as much as the actual writing.
+To avoid arguments, head-butting, and apathy, train your children while they’re young, perhaps using a program like WriteShop Primary or WriteShop Junior.
+If they grow up with the writing process, they’ll be more likely to accept and value it … even if they never learn to love it.